Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes

-The tag and receiver antennas are coupled via the mutual impedance $Z\RxTx \in \bbC$, which encapsulates all aspects of the propagation channel.
+The tag and receiver antennas are coupled with mutual impedance $Z\RxTx \in \bbC$, which encapsulates all aspects of the propagation channel.

-For the ambient and bistatic cases, the circuit assumes that the voltages $v\Ind\Tx , v\Ind\Rx \in \bbC$ are induced by an electromagnetic field from some external radio-frequency (RF) source (not shown in \Cref{fig:Circuits}).
+For the ambient and bistatic cases, the assumption is that the voltages $v\Ind\Tx , v\Ind\Rx \in \bbC$ are induced by an electromagnetic field from some external radio-frequency (RF) source (not shown in \Cref{fig:Circuits}).
 These cases differ in one aspect: AmBC assumes randomly modulated $\r{v}\Ind\Tx , \r{v}\Ind\Rx$ while BiBC assumes constant $v\Ind\Tx , v\Ind\Rx$ because of a dedicated unmodulated RF source \cite{HuynhCST2018}.

 Monostatic BC does not assume any external source.
 Instead, the information receiver is also the system's power source (e.g., an RFID reader) and the crucial tag-side induced voltage is $v\Ind\Tx = Z\RxTx\, i\Rx$ as a consequence of the source current $i\Rx$.
 A prominent example of MoBC is inductive RFID, where $X\Tx, X\Rx, Z\RxTx$ are determined by inductances and where $-X\Tx$ is realized by a resonance capacitor \cite{Finkenzeller2010}.